junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > souls in Heaven starts getting out of control, TFW thinks it's a case but run into Jo/Ellen/Ash/Bobby
 >
-> (with or without Bobby?
-Bobby's in Heaven's lockup since S10E17, but maybe the prison is cracked too, all troops sick and dying/dead)
+> Bobby's here too.
+Bobby was in Heaven's lockup since S10E17, but the prison is cracked too, all troops sick and dying/dead

 #### Act 1

 > INT.
-Jody's house - afternoon (Dean, Sam, Cas; Jody, Bobby, Ellen, Jo, Ash, other hunters)
+Jody's house - afternoon (Dean, Sam, Cas; Jody, Bobby, Ellen, Jo, Ash, other hunters e.g. Pastor Jim, Caleb, etc.)
 >
 > souls in Heaven starts getting out of control, TFW meet old roadhouse sacrificed people

 Jody invites them in the second they knock on the door.

-She looks especially exhausted in her casual clothe -- not the usual sheriff's uniform they get used to see.
+She looks especially exhausted in her casual clothes -- not the usual sheriff's uniform they get used to see.
 It must be one of her rare day offs.

 "How many red lights you broke on the way?"
 She asks half-jokingly, leading them in.
 The three of them follow closely.